glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## editor-indentation-formatter.py: Indent and Outdent Paragraphs
+## editor-indentation-formatter: Indent and Outdent Paragraphs

 Introduces two new buttons to the editor toolbar that allow you to **change the indentation of the current paragraph**.
 This add-on uses `<p>` elements instead of the `<blockquote>`s found in add-ons such as the Power Format Pack which should result in a more readable HTML source code.